Frequently Asked Questions

 Lightning Soccer Club offers indoor winter training opportunities to players.
 Winter training provides continuity during the winter months between the official fall and spring seasons, helping players solidify their skills and continue to grow.
-We offer winter training opportunities for all players (non-Lightning players included) ages 6-19.
-Please see our Winter Program page for more information.
+We offer winter training opportunities for all players (non-Lightning players included) ages 11-19.

 Q: What is State Cup?

 The NEP State Cup Tournament is hosted by the NEP league each spring.
-Lightning enters Premier and College Showcase teams (U13 and older) to the State Cup tournament for a chance to represent New Hampshire at the US Club Regional Championships.
+Lightning enters premier teams (U13 and older) to the State Cup tournament for a chance to represent New Hampshire at the US Club Regional Championships.
 Teams that advance are required by the state to attend the Region 1 Championships.

 Q: What are the fees for Lightning?